Lack of women in AI roles a problem

 Designing for different physicalities

 Homogeneous teams often lead to product failures.
 For instance, early VR headsets failed for women because designers did not account for curly hair.
 Inclusive design ensures technology works for everyone.
+This realization is yet to dawn on the makers of latest AI.

 Bringing maturity to development

-Protecting women in the workforce
+Protecting women in workforce

 A UN report shows women face higher risks of job displacement.
 Existing pay gaps may worsen as automation reshapes the workforce unless there is a concerted focus on maintaining gender balance.